• Home

 10. Do a tour

-During my first trip to Los Angeles, I did a hop-on, hop-off bus tour, a celebrity house tour and the Warner Bros.
-Studio Tour (I know, what a tourist).
+During my first trip to Los Angeles, I did a hop-on, hop-off bus tour, a celebrity house tour and the (I know, what a tourist).
 The hop-on/off tour was great for me as a solo traveller, as I was able to see a lot in one day.
 It would have cost me a lot of time and money to see all of the same sights without the bus.
 The best thing about the house tour was our guide and being able to explore other parts of LA, like Hollywood Hills and Beverly Hills.

 Things to do in LA: Sunset from Griffith Observatory in LA, California